hellcastter/ukrainian-sentence-embeddings/README.md

 Word sense disambiguation (WSD) selects the meaning of an ambiguous word in context: for example, whether Ukrainian *коса* refers to a braid or a geographical feature.
 A dictionary supplies the possible meanings; contextual examples supply evidence for choosing among them.

 This project retrieves sentences containing ambiguous lemmas from UberText 2.0, assigns provisional meanings by comparing sentence and definition embeddings, and retains confident assignments.
-It supplements underrepresented meanings with generated sentences and creates transformed versions of sentences and definitions.
+It removes natural contexts that closely match dictionary evaluation examples, supplements underrepresented meanings with generated sentences, and creates transformed versions of sentences and definitions.
 A shared transformer encoder is then fine-tuned on sentence–definition triplets, bringing a sentence closer to its assigned definition and farther from another meaning of the same lemma.

 The code supports investigating corpus/meaning coverage, training sense-aware embeddings, and evaluating WSD, Ukrainian STS-B, and Ukrainian MTEB tasks.
 Exploratory notebooks support coverage analysis.
 The zero-shot LLM comparison, human pseudo-label quality audit, sense-availability result tables, and nine-run statistical aggregation do not have complete executable reproduction workflows here.
 Generated training sentences use an LLM, but that script is **not** an LLM WSD evaluator.